October 2nd, 2013

 Workaround: Profile XBAPs using Internet Explorer 8 or 9.

-- Profiling unmanaged memory is unavailable in Windows XP / Server 2003 and earlier.
+- Profiling unmanaged memory is unavailable in Windows XP / Server 2003 and earlier, and for .NET 1.1 applications.